About Bye Bye Ridges

 The HighYa team attempts to review products soon after they’re released, so there weren’t any online customer reviews for Bye Bye Ridges at the time of our research.

-However, we’ve reviewed a couple other ASOTV nail buffers in the past, including PedEgg Bare Nails and Naked Nails.
+However, we’ve reviewed a couple of other ASOTV nail buffers in the past, including PedEgg Bare Nails and Naked Nails.
 In fact, Bye Bye Ridges is manufactured by the same company (Telebrands) who makes Ped Egg Power and other popular products like TouCan Can Opener, Lazer Bond, and more.

 The verdict?
 Most Telebrands products—and As Seen On TV products in general—come with relatively low customer ratings (often 2 stars or less).
 Complaints typically reference 1) failure to work, 2) poor quality (products might only last a handful of uses), and 3) negative customer service experiences.